TheGreatFoxxy/NBSEditor/README.md

 # NBSEditor
 ## Github Pages Deploy: Active
-IF NOT WORKING PLEASE GO TO [!THE ARCHIVED garbomuffin VERSION](https://garbomuffin.github.io/nbsplayer/) TO USE A WORKING VERSION OF THIS APP
+IF NOT WORKING PLEASE GO TO [THE ARCHIVED garbomuffin VERSION](https://garbomuffin.github.io/nbsplayer/) TO USE A WORKING VERSION OF THIS APP